 At Oulton, we have a rich and varied curriculum.
 Below is a brief synopsis of each subject and details of any schemes followed.
 At the bottom of this page, you will find a breakdown of the curriculum for each KS1 and KS2 year group.
+We follow the National Curriculum for England details can be found HERE.

 It is a child-centred approach, which is fun to teach, using physical resources, problem solving and group work.
 The series is fully aligned with the national curriculum.